MITx MicroMasters® Program Pathway to the Management Degree

 Submitting Your Application

 During the semester that you are completing microeconomic theory or economics of business course, submit the official application to the program.
-Don't delay!
-We have fall, spring, and summer admission cycles.

 If you submit a complete and timely application—which includes your MITx MicroMasters Program credential in Supply Chain Management as well as the required Harvard course, grades, and cumulative GPA—you’ll be admitted, after which you’ll take seven more courses to earn the degree.